Continued from part 5, on when God began retaking Adam’s kingdom

 I think the answer is quite obvious.
 Demons represent the worst of Satan’s occupying force in Adam’s kingdom.
 They are his footsoldiers, keeping a thumb on the human beings he rules.
 Demons are a clear and unmistakable sign that Satan is in charge—that this territory belongs to him.
 So casting them out literally is the same as proclaiming, or demonstrating, or proving, that the kingdom of God is at hand.
 It is an obvious, unambiguous way for people to see that God is taking back Satan’s territory for himself.
 That he has, in the words of Colossians 1:13, “delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son.”

 We see in this that the kingdom is not abstract.
 It is not that we have merely had our names moved from one column in a database to another; that God has added us to the kingdom in the sense that he has reserved us a seat for later.
-I’m afraid many Reformed Christians might think of our membership in the present kingdom as purely forensic, but it is far more than a legal declaration or a promise of a future reality.
+Membership in the present kingdom is not merely forensic; a pure legal declaration or a promise of a future reality.
 It is, in fact, a present reality which awaits a future consummation.
 A genuine ontological change has taken place.
-We have moved from one kingdom to another in a territorial sense, and indeed this is what the gospel is all about.
+We have moved from one kingdom to another in a cosmological sense, and indeed this is what the gospel is all about.

 The movement of people from one kingdom to the other is how the gospel’s power is manifested.
 This requires some explanation: